liorraz/DeNovoSim/README.md

 DeNovo zsim
 ====
 A zsim implementation which use DeNovo Cache Coherence protocal, instead of the original MESI protocol.

-End Project for TAU course 0368418301 - Advanced Topics in Multicore Architecture and Software Syste
+End Project for TAU course 0368418301 - Advanced Topics in Multicore Architecture and Software Systems

 Lecturer: Adam Morrison

 Student: Lior Raz

 Note: